 Every year, hundreds of thousands of intersection crashes are reported in the United States.
 According to a study conducted by the AAA Foundation in recent years, 50.1 percent of drivers who cause intersection accidents stated distraction as the reason for their error, while 88.3 percent of drivers claimed they did not see the driver, pedestrian, bicyclist, or motorcyclist with whom they collided.

 The numbers on nighttime intersection collisions are notable.
 A 2010 report conducted by the National Highway Traffic Safety Administration (NHTSA) indicates that the large majority (96 percent) of this type of crash were caused by driver error, while the rest were caused by dangerous roadways or another factor.
 Distraction or lack of attention was the contributing cause behind 44 percent of these accidents.

 At Grant Law Office, we understand how overwhelmed survivors and their families feel after a crash.
-That's why our lawyers strive to communicate fully and respectfully with each of our clients.
+That's why our Georgia intersection car accident lawyers strive to communicate fully and respectfully with each of our clients.
 We provide aggressive legal representation that fights for the compensation you deserve, while giving you the chance to focus on healing.